 CS Race Forum Executive Committee Meeting

-Venue: Conference Room 2, Ministry of Justice, 102 Petty France, London SW1H 9AJ.
+Venue: Lower Ground, Conference Room 1C, Ministry of Justice, 102 Petty France, London SW1H 9AJ.

 For further information, please contact Project Race: ProjectRace@justice.gsi.gov.uk.